 Nonimmune pregnant women should attempt to limit exposure to the virus.
 For instance, because CMV infection is common among children attending day care centers, pregnant women should always wash their hands thoroughly after exposure to urine and oral or respiratory secretions from children.

 Transfusion-associated perinatal CMV disease can be avoided by giving preterm neonates blood products from CMV-seronegative donors or leukoreduced products.

 A vaccine to prevent congenital CMV is under development.
-A trial in which pregnant women with primary CMV infection were given CMV hyperimmune globulin did not show a reduction in congenital infection (1 Prevention reference Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
+CMV hyperimmune globulin given to pregnant women with primary CMV infection did not show a reduction in congenital infection in a randomized, controlled trial (1 Prevention references Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
+Signs at birth, if present, are intrauterine growth restriction, prematurity... read more ).
+Maternal antiviral therapy with acyclovir or valacyclovir to prevent fetal transmission is being investigated (2 Prevention references Cytomegalovirus infection may be acquired prenatally or perinatally and is the most common congenital viral infection.
 Signs at birth, if present, are intrauterine growth restriction, prematurity... read more ).

 Cytomegalovirus (CMV) is the most common congenital viral infection and may be asymptomatic or symptomatic.

 Multiple organs can be affected, and risk of premature birth increases.

 Distinguish symptomatic congenital CMV infection from other congenital infections (eg, toxoplasmosis, rubella, lymphocytic choriomeningitis virus, syphilis) using polymerase chain reaction (PCR) testing or viral culture.

 IV ganciclovir or oral valganciclovir may help prevent hearing loss and developmental delay in infants with symptomatic infection.